pvhuwung/AIRST-research-paper-summarization/README.md

 # Welcome to our AI-powered research paper summarization tool!

-This tool is designed to help you quickly and accurately summarize research papers.
-With just a few clicks, you can obtain a concise and informative summary of any research paper, saving you time and effort.
+Get concise and informative summaries of research papers with just a few clicks using our tool!
+Designed to save you time and effort, it accurately summarizes content-heavy papers and highlights the shortened main points.
+Say goodbye to lengthy reading and hello to efficient research!

 ## Getting started
 Getting started is easy.
 Simply upload the research paper you wish to summarize, and our AI algorithm will analyze and extract the most important information from the paper.
-Our algorithm uses advanced natural language processing techniques to identify the key concepts, ideas, and findings presented in the paper, and condenses them into a succinct and coherent summary.
+Our algorithm uses advanced natural language processing techniques to identify the key concepts, ideas, and findings presented in the paper, and condenses them into a succinct and coherent summary presented in text.
+Users also have an options to get main points presented in pptx file, making visualisation more effective.

 Our tool is user-friendly and accessible to anyone who needs to understand research papers quickly and efficiently.
 Whether you're a student, researcher, or professional, our tool can help you save time and effort by providing you with a summary of the paper's main ideas and findings.